9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 available for other type classes.
 ::::

-Let\'s take a look at how these derived instances work for us:
+Let's take a look at how these derived instances work for us:

 ``` screen
 ghci> show Red